Actifio/zfdr/README.md

 The purpose of this script is to help clients run DR failovers when using GCVE as a DR target for VMware VMs.

+## Video walk through

+There is a video walkthrough of this tool posted here:  https://youtu.be/huWA6P77p9Q

 ## Expected configuration

 The expected configuration is that the end-user will have one of three topologies: